instrumental-products/agent-os/README.md

 **Tasks too big or too small?**
 - This is a planning issue—catch it early!
-- During plan-project, review the task breakdown carefully
+- During create-spec, review the task breakdown carefully
 - Ask your agent to adjust: "Can you break task 3 into smaller sub-tasks?"
 - Or: "Tasks 2 and 3 should be combined"